Oconto Chamber of Commerce Mission Statement

 Beginning in the 1850’s lumbering was the primary focus.
 Logs were floated down the Oconto River where they were sawed into lumber at one of seven mills in Oconto and shipped out by boat to large growing cities on Lake Michigan.

 Today we tend to rely on highway vehicles to carry passengers and cargo.
 The rivers, lakes, and bay fulfill the recreational needs of fishing boats, canoes, pontoons, kayaks, sail and pleasure boats.
-We still hunt, fish, snowshoe and ski just as people did long ago.
+However, we still hunt, fish, snowshoe and ski just like the people did long ago.

 The city of Oconto has thirty-three structures on the National Register of Historic Places.
 A visitor can take a self-guided tour of the city, walk the Historic West Main Street District, and in the summer tour the 1890’s home of wealthy George Beyer located on Park Avenue.